sapcc/esxi-exporter/README.md

 Prometheus exporter, which utilises the VMware SDK to get metrics from VMware ESXi.

 ## About
-This is a prometheus exporter.
-It collects data of critical services via vCenter from esxi hosts in order to monitor them with prometheus/grafana.
+This is a criticial service exporter.
+It useses the vCenter pyVmomi SDK and ssh to retrieve critical serviceses of esxi-hosts in order to monitor them with prometheus.

 ## Getting started